 Most business entities have digital content stored on email servers, websites, laptops, cell phones or computer networks.
 This content is vulnerable to damage by viruses, hackers, identify thieves, and employee saboteurs.
 Damage to electronic data can disrupt a firm’s business operations, creating income losses and generating extra expenses.
 Data losses that involve sensitive information can result in lawsuits against the firm and damage its reputation.

 We live in a digital age where there are perils everywhere.
-Your standard BOP or General Liability policy probably does not include this type of coverage.
-Consider talking to one of our agents about Cyber Liability.
+Your standard BOP or General Liability policy probably does not include this type of coverage, so consider talking to one of our agents about Cyber Liability.
 Here is an overview of the coverage options:

 • Crisis Management Coverage: Covers the costs of a public relations consultant to reestablish your business reputation.
 Intended to mitigate additional damages from the data breach.